Syrian forces fire Scud missiles at rebels - U.S. official

-WASHINGTON/BRUSSELS Forces loyal to Syrian President Bashar al-Assad have fired Scud missiles at rebels trying to overthrow Syria's government, a senior U.S. official said on Wednesday, a step seen as an escalation in Assad's struggle to retain power.
+WASHINGTON/BRUSSELS Forces loyal to Syrian President Bashar al-Assad have fired Scud missiles at rebels trying to overthrow Syria's government, a senior U.S. official said on Wednesday.

-U.S. officials said they were unaware of any previous instances in which Scuds were used against the rebels since the start of the 20-month-old uprising, which has killed more than 40,000 people.
+U.S. officials said they were unaware of any previous instances in which Scuds were used against the rebels and it represented an escalation in Assad's struggle to retain power in the 20-month-old uprising in which more than 40,000 people have been killed.

-White House spokesman Jay Carney declined to confirm the reports, saying he was aware of them but could not discuss intelligence matters.

-"If true, this would be the latest desperate act from a regime that has shown utter disregard for innocent life," he said.
-"The idea that the Syrian regime would launch missiles in its borders at its own people is stunning, desperate, a completely disproportionate military escalation."

-A senior U.S. official, speaking on condition of anonymity, said Scuds had been used.
+A U.S. official, speaking on condition of anonymity, confirmed the use of Scuds.

 "Trajectory and distance travelled indicate they were Scud-type missiles," the NATO official said.

-NATO agreed last week to send Patriot anti-missile systems to alliance member Turkey to reinforce its air defences and calm its fears of coming under missile attack, possibly with chemical weapons, from neighbouring Syria.
+NATO agreed last week to send Patriot anti-missile systems to its ally Turkey to reinforce its air defences and calm its fears of coming under missile attack, possibly with chemical weapons, from neighbouring Syria.

 The NATO official said the Syrian missiles had landed inside Syria and no missiles had hit Turkish territory.
 He said the Western alliance had no information about what casualties or damage the missiles had caused.